East Africa Tourism Guide

 Find everything you need for the PERFECT safari in Uganda, Rwanda, Kenya, Tanzania, Burundi!
 As an adventure enthusiast you will like our informative articles, travel tips and guides on the best places to go, things to do and more.

 The guide showcases East Africa; the home and heartland of an African safari.
-The region is endowed with the world’s most ancient and endangered flora & fauna, the Great East African Rift Valley, the Big Five animals that tourists seek on safaris, great historical and cultural sites, Africa’s highest mountains and ranges, and more.
+The region is endowed with the world’s most ancient and endangered flora and fauna, the Great East African Rift Valley, the Big Five animals that tourists seek on safaris, great historical and cultural sites, Africa’s highest mountains and ranges, and more.

 Explore East Africa